julia-gula-cko/forward-api-guide/index.md

 ## Retrieve JSON Web Key

-You need Checkout.com's JSON Web Key (JWK) to encrypt sensitive request headers using JSON Web Encryption (JWE).
+Checkout.com provides a JSON Web Key (JWK) that you can use to encrypt sensitive data in your requests using JSON Web Encryption (JWE).
+This step is **optional** but recommended for enhanced security.

+### Key Features

+- **Prevent accidental logging** – Encrypt sensitive headers so they don't appear in logs
+- **End-to-end encryption** – Data remains encrypted until it reaches its destination
+- **Industry standard** – Uses JWE (JSON Web Encryption), a widely adopted standard

+### When to use

+Use JWE encryption when you want to include sensitive information in your request headers (such as third-party API keys) and want to ensure they cannot be accidentally logged or exposed in transit.

+### Retrieve the JWK

 In your terminal, run the following command to retrieve our JWK: